Not sure if Photoshop is the program you need? There’s a very simple (and free) way to download Photoshop CC and find out!

 1. How to download Photoshop now

-Click the link below to start your free trial.
+Click this link to start your free trial.
 You’ll be offered a choice of subscription plans for your 7-day trial, including the Adobe Photography Plan, Photoshop only or Adobe’s all apps plan.
 You will have to enter your card or PayPal details, but you won’t be charged until the end of the 7-day trial period.
 If you decide not to go ahead at the end of the trial, you’ll need to cancel your subscription online or via Adobe’s customer support.

 2. How to choose an Adobe subscription plan